-What is the Construction and properties of an electrolytic capacitor?
+What are the Construction and properties of an electrolytic capacitor?

 The Function and Working Principle of an Electrolytic Capacitor

-Because electrolytic capacitor is built asymmetrically, it contains polarized components.
-This structure is owing to its higher voltage functioning, in which one side gets more power than the other.
+Because the electrolytic capacitor is built asymmetrically, it contains polarized components.
+This structure owes to its higher voltage functioning, in which one side gets more power than the other.
 It features a metal or aluminum anode with an oxidized cover layer that acts as a dielectric and serves as the capacitor’s positive electrode.
 This side gets the majority of the input voltage.